How SpringBoot AutoConfiguration magic works?

 spring.datasource.driver-class-name=com.mysql.jdbc.Driver

-You can also see some inner classes and bean definition methods that are annotated with SpringBoot’s Conditional annotations such as @ConditionalOnMissingBean, @ConditionalOnClass and @ConditionalOnProperty etc.
+You can also see some inner classes and bean definition methods that are annotated with Spring Boot’s Conditional annotations, such as @ConditionalOnMissingBean, @ConditionalOnClass, and @ConditionalOnProperty, etc.

-You can also explore many other AutoConfiguration classes in spring-boot-autoconfigure-{version}.jar such as
+You can also explore many other AutoConfiguration classes in spring-boot-autoconfigure-{version}.jar, such as:

-I hope now you have an understanding of how SpringBoot auto-configuration works by using various AutoConfiration classes along with @Conditional features.
+I hope you now have an understanding of how Spring Boot auto-configuration works by using various AutoConfiguration classes along with @Conditional features.

 Related content